Mirte leads the Anti-Impunity Fund (AIF) and the Independent Journalism Fund (IJF).

-Prior to joining SIF, she worked as a researcher for Human Rights Watch’s LGBT Rights Program, where she researched human rights violations against LGBTQ people in Central America’s Northern Triangle, and for HRW’s Americas Division, where she focused on Guatemala and Mexico.
+Prior to joining SIF, she worked as a researcher for Human Rights Watch’s LGBT Rights Program, where she researched human rights violations against LGBTQ people in northern Central America, and for HRW’s Americas Division, where she focused on Guatemala and Mexico.

 She has previously worked at Stanford Law School’s Human Rights Center, in California, where she was Fellow for Criminal Justice and Prison Reform in the Americas, and at the Due Process of Law Foundation (DPLF) in Washington, D.C., where she led the Judicial Independence Program.
 Mirte has also contributed political analysis on Guatemala to the Economist Intelligence Unit.